 HOW TO DO HOW

-- Everyone’s experience and history is valid, unique, and guides their choices.
+- Everyone’s experience and history is valid, unique, and informs their choices.

 - Others cannot see or feel what you see or feel.